USB Firmware Compilation

 - Press the

-- Enter the following command to start compilation.
-This may take some time:
+- Enter the following command to start the compilation.
+This process may take some time.

 Creating bin file out/klipper.bin